Foundation / Corporation

 GrantWatch ID#: 181619

-Best Buy will bring technology centers to more than twelve new locations in 2020.
+Best Buy will bring new Teen Tech Centers to more than twelve new locations in 2021.

 Best Buy will provide a combination of cash and in‐kind support for the first year, which will comprise:

-- A furniture grant to be used to acquire furnishings that reflect the “look and feel” of a teen‐centric space and Best Buy Teen Tech Center design guidelines
+- A furniture grant to be used to acquire furnishings that reflects the “look and feel” of a teen‐centric space and Best Buy Teen Tech Center design guidelines.

-- A $50,000 grant to be used for staffing, staff development, and travel for required training‐related purposes through TCN.
-Program funding cannot be used for general overhead expenditures
+- A $50,000 grant to be used for staffing, staff development, and program related expenses.
+Up to 10% of grant funding can be used for general overhead expenditures.

-- Participation in one week of orientation and professional development for new Teen Tech Center staff at “Flagship” Clubhouse in Boston, as well as written training materials and online documentation to assist in start‐up and ongoing operations
+- Participation in one week of orientation and professional development for new Teen Tech Center staff at the ’Flagship‘ Clubhouse in Boston (or virtually, if required), as well as written training materials and on‐line documentation to assist in start‐up and ongoing operations.

-The initial grant will be to support the operation of the program for one year from date of implementation.
-Successful grant recipients will be eligible for additional years of partial funding based on demonstrated success.
+The initial staffing grant will be provided to support the operation of the program for one year from date of implementation.
+Successful grant recipients will be eligible for additional years of funding based on demonstrated success.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.